-Japan is situated in the collision area of at least four great lithospheric plates: the Eurasian/Chinese Plate, the North American Plate, the Philippine Plate and the Pacific Plate.
-The continuous movements of these plates generates a lot of energy released from time to time in earthquakes of varying magnitude and effects and so unfortunately catastrophic earthquakes are nothing new for this region.
+Japan is situated in the collision area of four great lithospheric plates: the Eurasian/Chinese Plate, the North American Plate, the Philippine Plate and the Pacific Plate.
+The continuous movements of these plates generate a lot of energy released from time to time in earthquakes of varying magnitude and effects and so unfortunately catastrophic earthquakes are nothing new for this region.

-Destructive earthquakes, often followed by a tsunami, occured in Japan for several times per century.
-From 1930 until today 10 stronger earthquakes have caused in sum the death of more than 18.000 people and destroyed hundreds of thousands of buildings.
-Many earthquake were associated with devastating tsunamis.
+Destructive earthquakes occured in Japan for several times in the last centuries.
+From 1930 until today 10 stronger earthquakes have killed more than 18.000 people and destroyed hundreds of thousands of buildings.
+Many earthquake were associated also with devastating tsunamis.

-Written records of strong earthquakes and their aftermath date back at least 1.600 years.
-Until 1860, with the begin of the modern era, however Japanese naturalists were less interested in exploring the cause of earthquakes than their effects, and mythical explanations and divine intervention prevailed.
+Written Japanese records of strong earthquakes and their aftermath date back at least 1.600 years.
+Until 1860 however Japanese naturalists were less interested in exploring the cause of earthquakes than their effects, and mythical explanations and divine intervention prevailed.

 Fig.1.
 This wood print of the year 1855 shows the god Kashima overlooking the sentence of the giant catfish Namazu, accused to have caused the devastating Edo-earthquake in 1855.
 A helper of the god - a daimyojin - uses a big hammer to beat the magic capstone into the head of the catfish and immobilize him.
 The scene is observed by an assembly of small catfishes, representing earthquakes of the past (from BOLT 1995).